asifk1997/SignatureVerification/README.md

 Convolutional Siamese network for signature verification task.

-Read about the detailed description of the project in DL Report.
+Read about the detailed description of the project, training and screenshots in DL Report.